jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 | *3* | *Data security* | *Data security is a primary quality objective for our car-sharing company, as it protects the confidentiality and integrity of sensitive user information, strengthens the trust of our customers, and simultaneously minimizes legal and financial risks.* |

 ## Stakeholders
-EcoRide values the diverse perspectives and contributions of its stakeholders, and this section is dedicated to understanding and aligning with their interests and expectations, fostering a collaborative and sustainable future.
+This section is dedicated to understanding and aligning with their interests and expectations, fostering a collaborative and sustainable future.

 | Role/Name   | Contact        | Expectations       |
 |-------------|----------------|--------------------|